 - New managerial practices: post-modernism, vulnerabilities, new collectives etc.

-Creation of a Think Tank bringing together companies and bodies wishing to collaborate on the theme of well-being at work.
+Creation of a Think Tank bringing together companies to collaborate on the subject of well-being at work.

-- In autumn 2016 workshops will be led on the Luminy campus, in collaboration with the think tank Fabrique Spinoza, within the framework of the ELAB project (Elaborons Aujourd'hui l'Entreprise de Demain - Let's develop tomorrow's company today).
-The theme will be the effect of well-being at work on the company's overall performance, with a focus on health at work;
+- In autumn 2016, workshops were organised on the Luminy campus, in collaboration with the Think Tank Fabrique Spinoza, within the framework of the ELAB project (Elaborons Aujourd'hui l'Entreprise de Demain - Let's develop tomorrow's company today).
+The topic being the impact of employees wellbeing on companies' economic performance or productivity with a particular focus on health (mental and physical) at work.

-- A major survey will be launched in 2017 with the KEDGE student and graduate community surrounding "Inventing tomorrow's work" in order to analyse and understand the vision younger generations have of work and well-being in their future professional environment.
+- A major survey was launched in 2017 by KEDGE student and graduate community in order to analyse and understand the vision younger generations have of work and well-being in their future professional environment.

 A seminar presenting all chair's work was organised in June 2017